yzhong52/HelloDockerScalaSbt/readme.md

 * **project/build.properties** defines the sbt version.

 > There are two sbt versions.
 One is for building the project itself, which is what is defined in the **build.properties** file here.
 There is a second sbt version that we'll cover later, which is the `sbt` installed on the machine.
-We sometimes refer that as `sbt-launcher` and it is ed to  download and run a particular sbt version for building the project.
+We sometimes refer that as `sbt-launcher` and it is used to  download and run a particular sbt version for building the project.

 ```
 sbt.version = 0.13.15